 Forced isolation has completely reshuffled our understanding of intimacy, connection, and love.
 On the one hand, we have had to find new ways to fulfil the human need for social contact and for affection.
 On the other, we have been forced to reconsider what space and places mean to us – both those where we have had to seclude and where we can no longer go.
 Home is both a physical place and a network of people.
 Longing, love, kindness, heartbreak, eroticism, disconnection: what does your film have to say about these?

 Becoming oneself is a life-long journey.
 From the moment we are born, we look for ways to categorise ourselves and spend our lives coming to terms with the faultiness of such categories.
 The self does not end where the body does: communities and other people play a (detrimental or constructive) role in defining who we are and push us to imagine what our place in the world ought to be.
 The notion of self is elastic and we are looking for submissions that can help expand it.

 Please SUBMIT your work EVEN IF IT DOES NOT fit into one of these provisional themes.

 The festival will be awarding in both the film and the screenwriting categories.
-These are to be announced closer to the festival opening date.

 The Screen and Story Film Festival is an online independent festival run by volunteers within the film community.
 Your film and script will be screened/read by the relevant team unbiasedly.
 The films/scripts chosen to feature in the festival will become eligible to be shortlisted for the award categories within that sector.
 The film festival team will compose the shortlist before employing an industry panel to make the final decision on any awards.